astridte/asif/README.md

 ## How to use the UI
 The UI is very easy to use, it consists:
-* A video media player (face recognition is automatic)
+* A video media player (face recognition is automatic): a file can be chosen from the Dataset folder and played.
+Face Recognition is executed in parallel as the video is played.
-* A transcriber
+* A transcriber: You have to press the transcribe button, when you are prompted to do so.
-* A summarizer
+* A summarizer: You can press the summarize button, when the transcription is finished.
-* An audio media player
+* An audio media player: You will be prompted to play the audio transcription, when summarization will be done.

 ## Sources